Gemmins/VPR-Pruning/README.md

 ## Installation

-Note: This environment will only work on linux devices at the moment, due to some of the packages not being available for other operating systems. e.g faiss-gpu
+Note: This environment will only work on linux systems at the moment, due to some of the packages not being available for other operating systems. e.g faiss-gpu

 ```bash
 conda env create -f environment.yml